evrimfeyyaz/evrimfeyyaz.github.io/_posts/2019-01-14-getting-started-with-http-caching-in-rails.md

 Let's start with the first point.

-## How to check if the object is changed
+## How to check if the object has changed
 Now, what we need to do is to check if our category has changed.
 A good way to do that is to check its `updated_at` attribute.

 Rails provides a useful method called [`fresh_when`](https://api.rubyonrails.org/classes/ActionController/ConditionalGet.html#method-i-fresh_when) for this purpose.
 Here is how we can use it: